 Jason breaks down the appeal of each of these options: 'Smart thermostats can help you monitor you energy usage and heat only the areas of your home in use during a certain time.
 Heated floors can make occupants feel warmer through direct contact, instead of running less efficient systems like baseboard heaters or forced-air.
 Radiant ceiling panels use the same technology to direct heat from above.'

-Whichever one you choose, 'hey do an excellent job of heating spaces that are normally part of a remodel, such as attics or basements.
+Whichever one you choose, 'they do an excellent job of heating spaces that are normally part of a remodel, such as attics or basements.
 Warmth plays a big role in overall comfort, so having these energy-efficient heating features is good for the planet, your wallet, your well-being and home value.'

 2. Energy-efficient windows and doors